Health And Safety

 Conclusion

 By following these steps—identifying hazards, consulting your workforce, and committing to regular reviews—you move beyond mere compliance and toward true safety leadership.
-Remember: a policy is only as strong as the weakest link in its implementation.
+Worth adding: remember: a policy is only as strong as the weakest link in its implementation.
 Write it for the person doing the most dangerous job on your site, not for the person sitting in the boardroom.
 If they understand it, can follow it, and believe in it, you have succeeded.

 Latest Posts